jaegerpicker/the-push/PITCHME.md

 +++

 * When you register you install a service worker that runs in the background
+* create a manifest.json at the root of the web application's directory
 * This service worker can display notifications even if your page isn't currently loaded in the browser
 * Work similar to Mobile notifications though aren't as reliable